 The state of Jammu & Kashmir has always been a disputed land since the Independence of India.
-J&K is the reason of conflict between India, Pakistan, and China.
-Jammu and Kashmir also called as the Venice of East.
+J&K is the reason for the conflict between India, Pakistan, and China.
+Jammu and Kashmir also called the Venice of East.
 Since its formation, J&K is a center of Extremist and Separatists powers.

-The region has been violently disputed by India and Pakistan since their 1947 partition.
+The region has been violently disputed by India and Pakistan since its 1947 partition.
 China, too, which borders the region to the north and east, has been involved in these conflicts.
-The Indian portion of Kashmir is called Jammu and Kashmir and its capital is Srinagar.
+The Indian portion of Kashmir is called Jammu and Kashmir and it’s capital in Srinagar.
 The Pakistani-controlled part of the region is called Azad Kashmir and its capital is Muzaffarabad.

-Then Kashmir was ruled by Muslim and Mughal respectively.
-The Mughal rulers never came alone but were always accompanied by hundreds of Nobles, Amirs and Umras, Princes and Army Generals.
+Then Kashmir was ruled by Muslims and Mughal respectively.
+The Mughal rulers never came alone but were always accompanied by hundreds of Nobles, Amirs and Umrah, Princes, and Army Generals.
 Then came the Afghan Rule and the Dogra Period, The greatest service of the first Dogra ruler is the foundation that he laid for the modern Jammu and Kashmir State.

 Culture and Tradition of Jammu Kashmir

-Jammu Kashmir is a diverse blend of various cultures People from different religious and social practices Muslim, Hindu, Sikh and Buddhist have created a composite culture of the state which is called Kashmiriyat.
-Kashmiri comprises of Kashmiri Pundits, Kashmiri Muslims, Gurjars and Rajasthani Rajputs.
+Jammu Kashmir is a diverse blend of various cultures People from different religious and social practices of Muslim, Hindu, Sikh, and Buddhist have created a composite culture of the state which is called Kashmiriyat.
+Kashmiri comprises of Kashmiri Pundits, Kashmiri Muslims, Gurjars, and Rajasthani Rajputs.

 Kashmiri Weddings traditions are full of joyful and traditional ceremonies.
-Emphasis is also laid into matching the background, status and the reputation of the family of the prospective match.
+Emphasis is also laid into matching the background, status, and reputation of the family of the prospective match.

 Costumes of Jammu Kashmir

-The Pheran is the prominent attire for Kashmiri women.
-The Pheran worn by women usually has Zari, embroidery on the hem line, around pockets and mostly on the collar area.
-Ladies prefer suit and Burgha in summer and Pheran are preferred in autumn.
+The Pheran is a prominent attire for Kashmiri women.
+The Pheran is worn by women usually has Zari, embroidery on the hemline, around pockets, and mostly on the collar area.
+Ladies prefer a suit and Burgha in summer and Pheran are preferred in autumn.

 Cuisines in Jammu Kashmir

-Kashmiri food is a blend of Kashmiri Pandits, Muslims and Mughals styles.
-The Dogras are Hindu, so are mainly vegetarian, eating a staple of rice, wheat and beans.
+Kashmiri food is a blend of Kashmiri Pandits, Muslims, and Mughals styles.
+The Dogras are Hindu, so they are mainly vegetarian, eating a staple of rice, wheat, and beans.
 They take plenty of vegetables but the favorite dish is the hak or karam sag.
 In the cities, mutton is consumed in large quantities but in the villages, it is still a luxury reserved only for festive occasions.
 Beef is forbidden to Hindus.

 Music and Dances of Jammu Kashmir

-But, overall, Kashmiri Valley music is closer to Central Asian music, using traditional Central Asian instruments and musical scales, while music from Jammu is similar to that of North India and Ladakhi music is similar to the music of Tibet.
+But, overall, Kashmiri Valley music is closer to Central Asian music, using traditional Central Asian instruments and musical scales, while music from Jammu is similar to that of North India.

 The Dumhal is a famous dance in the Kashmir valley, performed by men of the Wattal region.
 The women perform the Rouff, another traditional folk dance.